Manaslu Circuit Trek - 12 Days

 Convenient Transportation Options

-We have 2 premium transportation add-ons available to ease the stress of your travel:
+We have two premium transportation add-ons available to ease the stress of your travel:

 Private Jeep from Kathmandu to Machhikhola (USD 200)